Is this a new phenomenon?

 I’m sure many people are viewing the tiny living craze as something new and somewhat of a fad.
 However, tiny homes are nothing new.
 In fact, according to MonaStevens.com, the tiniest homes per square foot can be found in….

-Maybe it’s because many people only think of the micro houses on wheels when they think of tiny homes or many of us simply shutter at the though of having to minimize and do away with the extravagance that has come to define us.
-To show you that it doesn’t necessarily mean living in a space you can barely turn around in, here are a few offered by RiverRidgeEscapes.com
+Maybe it’s because many people only think of the micro houses on wheels when they think of tiny homes.
+Many of us simply shudder at the thought of having to minimize and do away with the extravagances that have come to define us.
+To show you that it doesn’t necessarily mean living in a space you can barely turn around in, here are a few examples offered by RiverRidgeEscapes.com

-If I were to pay $5,000 for finishes inside the house, $5,000 for a concrete slab foundation, and $5,000 for a beautiful lot that sits back from the street and backs up to a beautiful lake like this one I found on Zillow located in Monticello, GA
+If I were to pay $5,000 for finishes inside the house, $5,000 for a concrete slab foundation, and $5,000 for a beautiful lot that sits back from the street and backs up to a beautiful lake like this one I found on Zillow located in Monticello, GA.

 You could spend a little more for a prefab cabin from a company like the Amish Cabin Company.
 This is the Cumberland Deluxe 2 bedroom 2 loft cabin.
 Take a look at the video, then we’ll discuss cost.

 This cabin at this size with just a few tweaks I selected from their options price list places this fully finished home, all in, at $48,240.
-Place that on your $5,000 lot on top of a $5,000 slab foundation and you pay a total of $58,000 for a turn-key brand new home you’ve customized.
+Place that on your $5,000-$10,000 lot on top of a $5,000 slab foundation and you pay a total of $58,000 for a turn-key brand new home you’ve customized.
 To make it even more appealing, there are now companies, such as Light Stream which offer financing for your little home.

 Maybe you’re reading this and you feel like “Hey, I don’t have $40,000-$60,000 to spend, and my credit is so far in the toilet that I couldn’t get a loan for $5 let alone $60,000.
 Guess what, there are options for you as well.
 Earthbag construction is another option for building your tiny home, and much less expensive than other methods of building.
 In this series, you can view the simple construction of an earthbag home from start to finish.